sleepfin/sd-webui-prettyu/README.md

     - Click `Generate`

 4. Generated Photos will be showed in `photos`, you can also click `Show more photos` to check more photos which is classified as low quality (There is a chance that all photos are classified as low quality)

-# Suggestions
-We highly recommend you to use [majicMIX realistic](https://civitai.com/models/43331?modelVersionId=126470) as base checkpoint (v2.5 or v7 version).
-You can also optionally set clip_skip to 2 (Settings->Stable Diffusion->Clip skip, but according to my tests, there is not much difference)

 # Plans
 - [x] Support higher resolution of 1024x1024 (Controlnet-tile hyper-res)